Over the heather the wet wind blows,

 I shall do nothing but look at the sky

-We have marveled at Roman brickage from Syria to Cirencester, from Bath to Baalbek, but have never ventured to Hadrian’s Wall in Northumbria.
-WH Auden’s whimsical song came to mind as we stood atop the windswept knoll that is Housesteads Roman Fort.
+We’ve marvelled at Roman brickage from Syria to Cirencester, from Bath to Baalbek, but had never ventured to Hadrian’s Wall in Northumbria.
+WH Auden’s whimsical song, Roman Wall Blues, came to mind as we stood atop the windswept knoll that is Housesteads Roman Fort on a freezing May morning.

 On the edge of empire.
 The Roman Empire, that is.
 Outposts and outcasts.
-Up on the hills in the wind and the rain, the snow and the sleet, and in the valley below with the baths and the brothels.
+Up on the hills in the nithering wind and the cold rain, the snow and the sleet, and in the valley below with the baths and the brothels.
 This is where worlds collided.
-Between Roman cives and their satraps, and barbarians.
+Between the Roman cives and their satraps, and the barbarians of the northlands.
 Between Britannia and Caledonia.
-Where solders from Rome and the Italy-yet-to-be that surrounded it, from Gaul, Batavia, Asturias and Tungria, now France, Spain, and the Low Countries, from Germania and Sarmatia in Central and Eastern Europe, marched and marauded, drank and dined, foraged and fucked, lived and died.
+Where solders from Rome and the Italy-yet-to-be that surrounded it, from Gaul, Batavia, Asturias and Tungria, now France, Spain and the Low Countries, from Germania and Sarmatia in Central and Eastern Europe, marched and marauded, drank and dined, foraged and fucked, lived and died.

-At the height of Empire, some seven hundred soldiers manned the fort we now call Housesteads, up high on the moors, a windswept outcrop with a 360 degree vista.
-Many more garrisoned the more sheltered Chesters Fort in the nearby-by valley where the wall crosses the Tyne.
+At the height of Empire, some seven hundred soldiers manned the fort we now call Housesteads, up high on the moors, a windswept outcrop with a vista of 360 degrees and a temperature near zero.
+Many more legionaries garrisoned the more sheltered Chesters Fort in the nearby-by valley below where the wall crosses the Tyne.
 These included cavalry, drafted from Sarmatia, in present day Hungary.
-This was the fanciful premise of King Arthur (2004) starring Clive Owen as a tortured soul wandering through a flawed film, and Keira Knightly as a scantily clad warrior Guinevere.
+This was the fanciful premise of King Arthur (2004) starring Clive Owen as a handsome, tortured soul wandering through a flawed film and Keira Knightly as a scantily clad, elfin warrior Guinevere, backed up by a gallant band of photogenic heroes who hailed from the eastern steppes.

-Officers were allowed to bring their wives and children to their postings, and these endured their provincial, primitive exile by importing the necessities of a comfortable Roman life.
-Including the celebrated Roman plumbing and central heating.
+Officers were allowed to bring their wives and children to their postings, and these endured their provincial, primitive exile by importing the necessities of a comfortable Roman life, including the celebrated Roman plumbing and central heating.
 Chesters boasts the best preserved military bathhouse in Britain.
-And so, the accessories of civil consumerism reached the frontier.
-Food and wine from the warm South were transported to the cold northlands.
+And so, the accessories of civic consumerism reached the frontier.
+Food and wine from the warm South were transported to the cold north-lands.
 Fashions in clothes and jewelry, day-to-day articles and artifacts, from glass and pewter dinnerware to cutlery, tools and sundry hardware.
-Remnants and reports gathered in the Vindolanda museum opens a window into a gone world.
+Recently, it has been revealed that these domestic items included what is believed to be the only known Roman dildo.
+Remnants and reports gathered in the Vindolanda museum open a window into a gone world.

 The wonderful Vindolanda tablets have preserved a picture of the oh-so-normal lives of these transplanted souls so far away from home.
-Amidst accounts and inventories, orders dispositions, a quartermaster reports that supplies of beer are running low.
-An officer writes to another in a neighboring fort inquiring in the availability of accommodation for visitors and the quality thereof.
+Amidst accounts and inventories, orders and troop dispositions, a quartermaster reports that supplies of beer are running low.
+An officer writes to another in a neighboring fort inquiring about the availability of accommodation for visitors and the quality thereof.
 One tablet reveals that Roman soldiers wore underpants, which, in view of the locale and climate thereabouts, is comforting to know.
 And another recounts workplace harassment and bullying that would today invoke grievance procedures.
 The wife of an officer invites another to a birthday party at her house in Vindolanda.
-There is an undercurrent of “Please come, I am bored shitless”, though a polite Roman matron would not commit such sentiments to a wooden tablet.
+There is an undercurrent of “Please come, I am bored shitless”, though a polite Roman matron would not commit such sentiments to a wooden tablet (nor reveal to her friend the existence of that aforementioned sexual comforter).
 It is probably the oldest surviving document in Latin written by a woman.

 So who were these folk so near to us in their needs and desires, their hopes, fears and expectations, and so far from us in time, space and purpose?
 What did they think and feel?
 It is a question oft asked by empathetic history tragics.
 The thinking of another time can be hard to understand.
 Ideas and ideologies once compelling may become unfathomable.
 And the tone and sensibility that made those ideas possible is even more mysterious.
 We read, we ponder, and we endeavour to empathize, to superimpose the template of our value system, our socialization, our sensibilities upon the long-dead.
 And thence, we try to intuit, read between the lines, draw out understanding from poems, plays, novels, memoirs, pictures, photographs, and films of the past.